The Mandibular Division of the Trigeminal Nerve (CNV3)

 The mandibular nerve is a terminal branch of the trigeminal nerve (along with the maxillary and ophthalmic nerves).

-It has a sensory role in the head, and is associated with parasympathetic fibres of other cranial nerves.
-However unlike the other branches of the trigeminal nerve, the mandibular nerve also has a motor function.
+It supplies sensation to the skin over the mandible, lower lip, and cheek, and is associated with parasympathetic fibres of other cranial nerves.
+Unlike the other divisions of the trigeminal nerve, the mandibular nerve also has a motor function.

-In this article, we shall look at the anatomy of the mandibular nerve – its anatomical course, branches, sensory, motor and autonomic functions.
+In this article, we shall look at the anatomy of the mandibular nerve – its anatomical course, branches, and sensory, motor, and autonomic functions.

 Anatomical Course

-The motor root runs along the floor or the trigeminal cave, beneath the ganglion, joining the sensory root before leaving the cranium through the foramen ovale.
+The motor root runs along the floor of the trigeminal cave, beneath the trigeminal ganglion, and joins the sensory root before leaving the cranium through the foramen ovale.

 Auriculotemporal Nerve

-The auriculotemporal branch arises from the trigeminal nerve as two roots:
+The auriculotemporal nerve arises from the trigeminal nerve as two roots:

 Buccal Nerve

-The buccal branch of the mandibular nerve contains sensory fibres.
-As it emerges from the mandibular nerve, it passes between the two heads of the lateral pterygoid muscle before heading to its target sites.
+The buccal nerve is a sensory branch of the mandibular nerve.
+From its origin, it passes between the two heads of the lateral pterygoid muscle before coursing anteriorly.

 Inferior Alveolar Nerve

-The nerve emerges through the mental foramen as the mental nerve.
-This provides sensory innervation to the lower lip and chin.
+The remaining sensory fibres enter the mandibular canal, where the nerve supplies the mandibular teeth.
+It then emerges through the mental foramen as the mental nerve, which provides sensory innervation to the lower lip and chin.

 Lingual Nerve